 Under the extended scheme, employers are not required to make a contribution to their employee’s wages for hours not worked.
 Employers will only be asked to cover National Insurance and employer pension contributions for hours not worked.
 According to gov.uk, this accounts for just 5% of total employment costs or £70 per employee per month for the average claim.
-The extension will be reviewed in January to “examine whether the economic circumstances are improving enough for employers to be asked to increase contributions”.
+The eligibility criteria for the UK-wide scheme remains unchanged and these changes will apply to all Devolved Administrations.

 Employers will be able to claim for the extension using the existing online system.
-All claims for periods from 1 July 2020 to 31 October 2020 must be submitted no later than 30 November 2020.
 Claims from 1 November 2020 must be submitted by 11.59pm 14 calendar days after the month you’re claiming for.
 If this time falls on the weekend then claims should be submitted on the next working day.

 Claim for furlough days in